BBC Micro: Software

 Not all ROMs offer star commands (ROMs containing data files, for instance), but any ROM can "hook" into vectors to enhance the system's functionality.
-Often the ROM is a device driver for mass storage combined with a filing system, starting with Acorn's 1982 Disc Filing System whose API became the de facto standard for floppy-disc access.
+Often the ROM is a device driver for mass storage combined with a filing system, starting with Acorn's 1982 Disc Filing System (DFS) which API became the de facto standard for floppy-disc access.
 The Acorn Graphics Extension ROM (GXR) expands the VDU routines to draw geometric shapes, flood fills, and sprites.
-During 1985 Micro Power designed and marketed a Basic Extension ROM, introducing statements such as WHILE, ENDWHILE, CASE, WHEN, OTHERWISE, and ENDCASE, as well as direct mode commands including VERIFY.
+During 1985, Micro Power designed and marketed a Basic Extension ROM, introducing statements such as WHILE, ENDWHILE, CASE, WHEN, OTHERWISE, ENDCASE, and direct mode commands including VERIFY.

 Acorn strongly discouraged programmers from directly accessing the system variables and hardware, favouring official system calls.
 This was ostensibly to make sure programs keep working when migrated to coprocessors that utilise the Tube interface, but it also makes BBC Micro software more portable across the Acorn range.
 Whereas untrappable PEEKs and POKEs are used by other computers to reach the system elements, programs in either machine code or BBC BASIC instead pass parameters to an operating system routine.
-In this way the 6502 can translate the request for the local machine or send it across the Tube interface, as direct access is impossible from the coprocessor.
+In this way, the 6502 can translate the request for the local machine or send it across the Tube interface, as direct access is impossible from the coprocessor.
 Published programs largely conform to the API except for games, which routinely engage with the hardware for greater speed, and require a particular Acorn model.

 Many schools and universities employed the machines in Econet networks, and so networked multiplayer games were possible.
 Few became popular, due to the limited number of machines aggregated in one place.
 A relatively late but well documented example can be found in a dissertation based on a ringed RS-423 interconnect.

 BBC BASIC built-in programming language

 The built-in ROM-resident BBC BASIC programming language interpreter realised the system's educational emphasis and was key to its success; it is the most comprehensive BASIC compared to other contemporary implementations, and runs very efficiently.
 Advanced programs can be written without resorting to non-structured programming or machine code.
-Should one want or need to do some assembly programming, BBC BASIC has a built-in assembler that allows a mixture of BASIC and assembler for whatever processor BASIC was operating on.
+Should one want or need to program in assembly language, BBC BASIC has a built-in assembler that allows a mix of BASIC and assembly language for the processor on which a particular implementation of BASIC is running.

 When the BBC Micro was released, many competing home computers used Microsoft BASIC, or variants typically designed to resemble it.
 Compared to Microsoft BASIC, BBC BASIC features IF...THEN...ELSE, REPEAT...UNTIL, and named procedures and functions, but retains GOTO and GOSUB for compatibility.
 It also supports high-resolution graphics, four-channel sound, pointer-based memory access (borrowed from BCPL), and rudimentary macro assembly.
 Long variable names are accepted and distinguished completely, not just by the first two characters.